A big push to get the U.S. out of the pandemic.

 President-elect Joe Biden on Thursday local time laid out the details of his 1.9 trillion dollar coronavirus rescue package, dubbed the American Rescue Plan.

-The proposal aims to provide relief to households and businesses who have had their sources of income battered by the pandemic, and to provide the money needed to for the U.S. to combat the virus.
+The proposal aims to provide relief to households and businesses who have had their sources of income battered by the pandemic, and to provide the money needed for the U.S. to combat the virus.

 First, the plan will send an additional 14-hundred dollars to eligible recipients on top of the 600 dollar check sent in December under the Trump administration.